ktor-doc-jp/ktor-doc-jp/pages/servers/responses.md

 * `call.respondFile(File("basedir"), "filename") { ... }` - Send a file and configures the [OutgoingContent](#outgoing-content)

-When sending files based on the request parameters, be specially careful validating and limiting the input.
+When sending files based on the request parameters, be especially careful validating and limiting the input.
 {: .note.security #validate-respond-file-parameters }

 Sending chunked content using a Writer: